craigyjp/A_Bit_More/README.md

 Filters are based on the Matrix 12 pole switching filters with 16 filter types available, dual LFO's are available for modulation and PWM, plus a white/pink noise source.

 # Although I have this repository the schematics are far from complete and some code is still required.

+# Things to fix

+1. Split point and split transpose to fix.
+2. Use the footpedal CC 104 to change the effect parameter 3 (leslie effect).
+3. Add MIDI out/thru.
+4. Fix bug in lower unison/mono mode last note priority.